Your Guide to the Best Wedding Anniversary Gifts by Year

 There are not many options that fall under the category of “desk sets” except for, well, desk sets.
 If you don’t want to buy one of those, get something a little more practical like this laptop and phone stand that can be used anywhere.

-Afterward, we’ve got even more ideas for your 7th wedding anniversary here!
+We’ve got even more ideas for your 7th wedding anniversary here!

 8th Anniversary